matteo14c/HaploCoV/docs/source/subsetting.rst

 * *--country:*  name of a country;
 * *--region:* name of a region;
 * *--lineage:* name of a lineage.
 Must match exactly a valid name in the nomenclature;
 * *--startD:* start-date in <YYYY-MM-DD> format.
-Only genomes collected after this date will be extracted
+Only genomes collected after this date will be extracted;
 * *--endD:* end-date in <YYYY-MM-DD> format.
-Only genomes collected before this date will be extracted
+Only genomes collected before this date will be extracted.

 Mandatory parameters are *--infile* and *--outfile*.
 At least one of  *--area,--country,--filter --lineage,--startD or --endD* should be set.
-If no filters are specified, execution will halt
+If no filters are specified, execution will halt.

 **Execution**